wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/notes/multithreading.md

 In each `SharedArray` instance created, the local variable `array` references the `int[] shared` created in `main`.
 Therefore, when `run()` is invoked for each thread, all threads modify `shared` from the main method.

 **Caution.** It is potentially dangerous to have multiple threads modifying the same object (in this case `shared`)!
 There is nothing stopping different threads from accessing the same entry in the array, thereby leading to unpredictable/unintended behavior.
+We will spend a significant a significant amount of time understanding how to create objects that are "thread-safe," meaning that they behave predictably when accessed by mutiple threads concurrently.